-Duncan Charters, Professor Cecily Quintanilla, Associate Professor Serena Seid-Graham, Assistant Professor ration for positions in the diplomatic service, in international business, in social and community welfare, and in bilingual and foreign language teaching.
+Duncan Charters, Professor Cecily Lee, Associate Professor Serena Seid-Graham, Assistant Professor

 The rapid growth in the Spanish-speaking populations of the United States and Latin America means that more of today's graduates can expect to find their lives and professions touched by the Spanish language and Hispanic culture.
 In this environment Spanish becomes increasingly important to every student.